Alice in Wonderland (1951 film): Critical reaction

-Initial reviews for Alice in Wonderland were negative, particularly from the British press.
+Initial reviews for Alice in Wonderland were mixed, with particularly strong criticism coming from the British press.
 Bosley Crowther, reviewing for The New York Times, complimented that "...if you are not too particular about the images of Carroll and Tenniel, if you are high on Disney whimsey and if you'll take a somewhat slow, uneven pace, you should find this picture entertaining.
 Especially should it be for the kids, who are not so demanding of fidelity as are their moms and dads.
 A few of the episodes are dandy, such as the mad tea party and the caucus race; the music is tuneful and sugary and the color is excellent."
 Variety wrote that the film "has an earnest charm and a chimerical beauty that best shows off the Carroll fantasy.
 However, it has not been able to add any real heart or warmth, ingredients missing from the two tomes and which have always been an integral part of the previous Disney feature cartoons."

 Mae Tinee of the Chicago Tribune wrote that "While the Disney figures do resemble John Tenniel's famous sketches, they abound in energy but are utterly lacking in enchantment, and seem more closely related to Pluto, the clumsy pup, than the products of Carroll's imagination.
 Youngsters probably will find it a likable cartoon, full of lively characters, with Alice's dream bedecked with just a touch of nightmare—those who cherish the old story as I have probably will be distinctly disappointed."
 Time stated that "Judged simply as the latest in the long, popular line of Disney cartoons, Alice lacks a developed story line, which the studio's continuity experts, for all their freedom with scissors and paste, have been unable to put together out of the episodic books.
 Much of it is familiar stuff; Carroll's garden of live flowers prompts Disney to revive the style of his Silly Symphonies.
 Yet there is plenty to delight youngsters, and there are flashes of cartooning ingenuity that should appeal to grownups."
 Writing for /Film, Miyako Pleines says "Unlike the other Disney princesses before her, Alice seemed to have no real purpose (even if that purpose is simply to be a damsel in distress).
 People saw her as lacking ambition and drive, a lazy girl who daydreamed during her studies and wandered into a magical world."